Paul Richards (actor): Career

 He guest-starred in television western series such as Tales of Wells Fargo Season 2, Episode 28, "The Johnny Ringo Story".
 The Rifleman as Sam Morley in S1 E24 "The Trade" (1959), Have Gun–Will Travel, Highway Patrol (1956), Zorro, Johnny Ringo, The Rebel, Zane Grey Theatre, Tombstone Territory, Black Saddle, Gunsmoke, Bonanza, The Untouchables,Trackdown, Rawhide, The Virginian, The Loner, and The Guns of Will Sonnett.
+One of his first TV appearances came in the Lassie episode “Blind Soldier” (1955) in which he played a blind veteran needing a dog to readjust to life.

 Richards guest-starred in four episodes of Gunsmoke.
 In 1955, in the series' first episode, "Matt Gets It", he portrays a near-sighted gunfighter who outdraws and nearly kills Matt Dillon.
 The next year, in "Mr. and Mrs. Amber", he portrayed a poor, desperate homesteader beleaguered by his rich, self-righteous brother-in-law.
-In 1958, Richards mascarades as a U.S. Marshal in the episode "Joe Phy".
-He makes his last appearance as Mel Deevers in the 1968 episode "The Jackals".
+In 1958, he played an impostor U.S. Marshal in the episode "Joe Phy".
+He made his last appearance as Mel Deevers in the 1968 episode "The Jackals".

 He also appeared in the syndicated series Sheriff of Cochise and The Silent Service.
 He was a guest star on Kenneth Tobey's Whirlybirds, a syndicated aviation adventure series.
 He appeared on The Brothers Brannagan, with Stephen Dunne and Mark Roberts.
 He made guest appearances on Straightaway and on Dragnet.
 In the 1955 episode "The Big Bird," Richards played Phil Baurch, who stole from people's homes after being hired out to do yard work.

 In 1959, he appeared in a five-part episode "Louie K" in the role of Louis "Louie" Kassoff in The Lawless Years with James Gregory.
 In the March 3, 1961 episode "An Absence of Tears" on the popular TV show Route 66, he did a turn as a mob connected bad boy and ex-love to a blind girl looking for revenge against mobsters who murdered her Honeymoon Husband.
 "He also appeared in Dan Raven, a crime drama, and the anthology series The Lloyd Bridges Show in the 1962 episode "Testing Ground".
 On Perry Mason, in 1959, he played actor and make-up artist Earl Mauldin in "The Case of the Startled Stallion", then played defendant Ted Chase in the 1962 episode "The Case of the Melancholy Marksman" (in 1973 Richards played Jules Barron in The New Perry Mason episode "The Case of the Cagey Cager").
 In summer 1960, he appeared on Tate.
 In 1962, he portrayed Vance Caldwell in "The Boss's Daughters" on Rawhide.
 Also in 1962, he played the part of Dr. Max Richter on the Death Valley Days episode "Bloodline".